perazz/fortran-regex/README.md

    result = REGEX(string, pattern, length)
 ```

+If no substrings with the given patterns are found, or the pattern is invalid, `result = 0`.
+Otherwise, if the pattern was found `result > 0` equal to the leftmost location inside the string where the pattern can be found.

 ### Object-oriented interface

 One can also parse a regex pattern into a `type(regex_op)` structure, and use that instead of a string pattern.
 I have no idea why this should be useful, but at least it's given with a consistent interface